Registering a birth

 The Registrar will put the information on a computer file which will generate the register entry.

-You will be asked to check the information in the register and to sign that it is correct.
-Please check the information very carefully.
-It is not easy to correct the details on a birth certificate after you have signed the register.
+You will be asked to check the information in the register and to sign to confirm that it is correct.
+Please check the information very carefully as it is not easy to correct the details after you have signed the register.

 The registration will take approximately 30 minutes.